 Empty Ang Pao packets are often folded into various shapes, or used just as they are around the house.
 They’re often displayed together with Mandarin oranges or hung from branches.
 Some people take this opportunity to display their Ang Pao packet collection, with as many pretty designs as possible.

 Pineapples can be incorporated into your Chinese New Year decorations in several ways.
 You can have images of pineapples on the walls, hang pineapple shaped lanterns, have golden pineapple figures or even place real pineapples on a side table.
 The Hokkien and Cantonese words for pineapples sound like ‘prosperity arrives’ so they’re considered auspicious fruits.

 Here are our favourite Chinese New Year Decorations and definitely a must have:

 |Pussy Willow||Sign that spring is in the air|

 |Chinese Couplets||Wishes for a prosperous new year|

 Get your Chinese New Year decorations early this year by shopping online.
 No fuss, no crowds and no need for endless rounds at the parking lot.
-Search for some home decor for cashback on your new year decorations.
+Search for some home decor on ShopBack for Cashback on your new year decorations.